-The performance measure reflects the use of three screening services commonly used to detect the two leading causes of death in Idaho, cancer and heart disease.
-The performance measure also reflects three preventive services directly linked to improving cancer health, heart disease, oral health, and maternal and child health.
+The performance measure reflects the use of screening services commonly used to detect the two leading causes of death in Idaho, cancer and heart disease.
+The performance measure also reflects preventive services directly linked to improving cancer health, heart disease, and child health.